-Huntingdon Academy recognises youth-produced sexual imagery (also known as 'sexting') as a safeguarding issue; all concerns will be reported to and dealt with by the Headteacher, DSL (or deputy).
+HUNTINGDON Academy recognises youth-produced sexual imagery (also known as 'sexting') as a safeguarding issue; all concerns will be reported to and dealt with by the Headteacher, DSL (or deputy).

-We will follow the advice as set out in the non-statutory UKCIS guidance: 'Sexting in schools and colleges: responding to incidents and safeguarding young people' and the local guidance.
+We will follow the advice as set out in latest the non-statutory UKCIS guidance: 'Sharing Nudes and Semi-Nudes and the local guidance.
 Youth-produced sexual imagery or 'sexting' is defined as the production and/or sharing of sexual photos and videos of and by young people who are under the age of 18.
 It includes nude or nearly nude images and/or sexual acts.
 It is an offence to possess, distribute, show and make indecent images of children.
 This includes pupils themselves taking pictures and/or sending these images to others.
 The Sexual Offences Act 2003 defines a child, for the purposes of indecent images, as anyone under the age of 18.
-The process for managing any incidents of sexting in our Academy will be in line with Government guidance found here in Part 2 of the document 'Sexting in Schools and Colleges- Responding to Incidents and Safeguarding Young People': https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/7590\07/6\2939\SP\NCA\Sexting\In\Schools\FINAL\Update\Jan17.pdf or evaluate the material themselves as this may lead to a contamination of evidence and a possibility that they will be at risk of prosecution themselves.'
+The process for managing any incidents of sexting in our Academy will be in line with Government guidance found here in Part 2 of the document 'Sharing Nudes and Semi-Nudes' https://ineqe.com/wpcontent/uploads/2021/01/UKCIS sharing nudes and semi nudes advice for education settings V2.pdf